IBM/SpectrumScaleAutomation/README.md

 	# launcher.sh check gpfs0 -e

+To run bulkrecall for file system `gpfs0` on a IBM Spectrum Archive EE node run this launcher command.

+	# launcher.sh bulkrecall gpfs0

 Upon completion of the storage service the launcher component can raise custom events.
 The custom events are defined in the file [custom.json](custom.json).
 This file must be copied to /usr/lpp/mmfs/lib/mmsysmon.
 If this file exists then the script will automatically raise events.
 If a custom.json exist for another reason and it is not desired to raise events the parameter sendEvent within the launcher script can be manually adjusted to a value of 0.